couchand/herald.js/README.md

 Herald: A New (Promise-like) API
 ================================

-<del>We probably want to find a different name to avoid confusion.
-What's like a promise that's not a promise?</del>

 From the Promises/A+ spec:
 >  A promise represents a value that may not be available yet.
 The primary method for interacting with a promise is its `then` method.